 Esra Kurum, (University of California Riverside) served as the moderator for this session.
 She helped present a number of questions that were asked by NISS Affiliate attendees and there was quite a bit of additional comments, advice and guidance that was shared at the end of the session.

 Below you can find a recording of this session along with copies of the slides that the speakers used.
 The slides not only provide you with the key points that were offered but also include links to additional resources that should not be ignored!
-(These will be made available to the public April 11, 2020.)
+(These are made available here for NISS Affiliates.
+They will be made available to the public April 11, 2020.)